Wijnaldum rescues PSG after Lens leave Messi in a daze

 Messi still has just one goal from nine Ligue 1 appearances and he struggled to make his presence felt against an impressive Lens side who lie fifth in the table.

-Angel Di Maria was also denied by an outstanding Jean-Louis Leca save in stoppage time at the end of a first half in which Lens had been the more impressive side, and the hosts went ahead just after the hour.
+Angel Di Maria was also denied by an outstanding Jean-Louis Leca save in stoppage time at the end of a first half in which Lens were the more impressive side, and the hosts went ahead just after the hour.

 Facundo Medina won back possession with a crunching, but fair, challenge on Messi, who stayed down.

-As Marco Verratti stopped and called for the ball to be put out of play, Lens continued and former Manchester City midfielder Fofana let fly from outside the area with a powerful shot that was fumbled into the net by Keylor Navas.
+As Marco Verratti stopped and called for the ball to be put out, Lens continued and former Manchester City midfielder Fofana let fly from outside the area with a powerful shot that was fumbled into the net by Keylor Navas.

 David Pereira Da Costa then hit the post for Lens before Mbappe came on and almost immediately had a header from Messi's flighted ball saved by Leca, who was eventually beaten at the death by Wijnaldum.